 When you discuss voluntary experience in your Medical School interview, it’s a good idea to focus on what is most relevant to a career in Medicine.
 For example, did volunteering teach you anything valuable about teamwork, communication or empathy?

-Because it’s necessary to consider a patient from many perspectives, including emotional and lifestyle needs, and not just medical management, you should think about interpersonal skills, too.
-For example, you might want to talk about how you developed patience, or how you followed and gave instruction effectively, or managing time appropriately, or showed empathy, and so on.
+Because it’s necessary to consider patients from many perspectives, including emotional and lifestyle needs (not just medical management), you should think about your interpersonal skills.
+You might want to talk about how volunteering helped you to improve your patience, time management skills, ability to follow instructions, etc.

-For example, if you volunteered at a youth programme and had to deal with a loud and disruptive child, that can become a really relevant experience.
-You could say: “Initially I was trying to calm the child, but it wasn’t working and I knew I had reached the limits of my capacity.
+For example, if you volunteered at a youth programme and had to deal with a loud and disruptive child, this could be a relevant experience to discuss.
+You could say: “Initially I was trying to calm the child down, but it wasn’t working and I knew I had reached the limits of my capacity.
 I spoke to a member of the team and we decided to move other children away from the situation to avoid harm.
-I’ve thought about this since, and I now realise the importance of different areas of skill within a team and being able to recognise the limits of my practice.”
+I’ve thought about this since, and I now realise the importance of different skills within a team and being able to recognise the limits of my practice.”

-Interviewers don’t just want to know about the triumphs you faced: they want to know how you react when things go wrong.
+Interviewers don’t just want to know about your triumphs: they want to know how you react when things go wrong.
 They also want to see that if a mistake happens, you can learn from this and avoid repeating it.
 It’s a great chance to demonstrate personal insight.

-For example, during my placement, I first found it hard to communicate with younger children.
-If I was asked about this at my interview, I’d say “I tried speaking to the child and trying to give instruction, but they were not responsive.
-This led to confusion and they didn’t follow my instruction.
-I spoke to my group leader and considered the individual needs of the child, and adapted my approach.
+For example, if you found it hard to communicate with a child during a placement, you could say: “I tried speaking to the child and giving instructions, but they were not responsive.
+This led to confusion and they didn’t follow my instructions.
+I spoke to my group leader who encouraged me to consider the individual needs of the child, and I adapted my approach.
 The next time, I was able to communicate more effectively with them.”

 Loading More Content